 Sec.
-D. General use requirements.
+D. General Use Requirements.

-- (1) Application of this ordinance: No structure shall be construed, erected, placed or maintained and no land use commenced or continued within the city except as specifically or by necessary implication, authorized by this ordinance. - (2) Except as otherwise provided in this ordinance: - a.
-No land or structure may be used except for a purpose permitted in the district in which it is located. - b.
-No building shall be erected, converted, enlarged, reconstructed, or structurally altered except in conformity with the area and height regulations of the district in which the building is located. - c.
-The minimum building lines, parking spaces, open spaces, and lot areas, required by this ordinance for each existing building or for any building hereafter erected, shall not be encroached upon nor reduced. - d.
-Every building hereafter erected or structurally altered shall be located on one lot.
-However, this ordinance specifically permits more than one building on a lot, in the case of attached dwellings, and uses which require development plan approval.
-Townhouses shall be constructed as one building on more than one lot.

-- (3) Temporary structures for uses incidental to construction work may be permitted in any district during the period that construction work is in progress, but such temporary structures shall be removed upon completion or abandonment of the construction work. - (4) Utility structures including, but not limited to, poles, wires, cross arms, transformers attached to poles, guy wires, insulators, conduits and other facilities necessary for the transmission or distribution of electric power or to provide telephone, telegraph, or cable television service and pipe lines, vents, valves, hydrants, regulators, meters and other facilities necessary for the transmission or distribution of gas, oil, water or other fluids may be constructed, erected, repaired, maintained or replaced within any district within the City of Homewood.
+- (1) Application of this Ordinance: No structure shall be construed, erected, placed or maintained and no land use commenced or continued within the city except as specifically or by necessary implication, authorized by this Ordinance. - (2) Except as otherwise provided in this Ordinance: - (a) No land or structure may be used except for a purpose permitted in the district in which it is located. - (b) No building shall be erected, converted, enlarged, reconstructed, or structurally altered except in conformity with the area and height regulations of the district in which the building is located. - (c) The minimum building lines, parking spaces, open spaces, and lot areas, required by this Ordinance for each existing building or for any building hereafter erected, shall not be encroached upon nor reduced. - (d) Every building hereafter erected or structurally altered shall be located on one lot.
+However, this Ordinance specifically permits more than one building on a lot, in the case of attached dwellings, and uses which require development plan approval.
+Townhouses shall be constructed as one building on more than one lot. - (e) A boundary survey, prepared by a professional land surveyor, that includes the dimensions of a lot or parcel and shows all existing structures, shall be submitted for review prior to the approval of any permit that adds to or makes changes to a lot or parcel, including but not limited to, the construction of a new dwelling or building, the construction of a new accessory structure such as a garage/ADU, swimming pool, deck, etc., additions to an existing dwelling or building, construction of a new or replacement fence and/or a new or replacement driveway or installation of hardscape or artificial turf. - (3) Temporary structures for uses incidental to construction work may be permitted in any district during the period that construction work is in progress, but such temporary structures shall be removed upon completion or abandonment of the construction work. - (4) Utility structures including, but not limited to, poles, wires, cross arms, transformers attached to poles, guy wires, insulators, conduits and other facilities necessary for the transmission or distribution of electric power or to provide telephone, telegraph, or cable television service and pipe lines, vents, valves, hydrants, regulators, meters and other facilities necessary for the transmission or distribution of gas, oil, water or other fluids may be constructed, erected, repaired, maintained or replaced within any district within the City of Homewood.
 This is not to be construed to include the erection or construction of buildings or electric substations.

 Sec.
-E. Interpretation of uses.
+E. Interpretation of Uses.

-This ordinance recognizes the limitations of the district use listings given the infinite variations of essentially similar uses.
+This Ordinance recognizes the limitations of the district use listings given the infinite variations of essentially similar uses.
 Therefore, the Zoning Official is empowered to make interpretations so as to classify any questioned use within a listed use of most similar impact and characteristics.
 However, in no case shall the Zoning Official interpret a use as falling in one listed use when the use in question is more similar in impact and characteristics to another listed use.
 Any appeals related to the Zoning Official's use interpretation may be filed with the board of zoning adjustment.

 Sec.
-F. Unclassified uses.
+F. Unclassified Uses.